NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 To add a new section or child place it in the appropriate location.

 Clickable sections w/ children:
-  * /sectionName/index.html #For the top level page
+  * /sectionName/index.html #For the clickable section
   * /sectionName/childName.html #For each child

 Clickable sections w/o children:
-  * /sectionName.html
+  * /sectionName.html #For the clickable sectoin

 Non-clickable sections:
-  * /sectionName/childName.html
+  * /sectionName/childName.html #For each child

 After adding a new section, modify the \_data/nav.yml file and add the section in its proper place.
 There should only be 3 navigation types as stated in [Navigation Types](#navigation-types).